 We are proud of our progress in the application and delivery of sustainable development.

 This can be seen in the re-accreditations and awards we’ve gained through the years.
-In addition to those you have likely seen on our corporate site, we have included a timeline of our recognitions through the years.
+In addition to those you have likely seen on our main website, we have included a timeline of our recognitions through the years.
 This ensures that no achievement is forgotten, and the legacy of past student and staff actions can be showcased for years to come.

-In 2012 we were 1st Place in People and Planet’s University (Green) League and in the last 9 years we have maintained our ‘First Class’ Award.
+In 2012 we were 1st Place in People and Planet’s University (Green) League and since then we have maintained our ‘First Class’ Award.
 This is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance.
 People & Planet are the UK’s largest student campaigning network.

-We have been an accredited Fairtrade University from 2011 to 2019 and are working towards reaccreditation following the new audit system in 2022.
+We were an accredited Fairtrade University from 2011 to 2019, and following the new audit system were reaccredited in 2022.
 The Fairtrade University and College Award gives recognition to institutions that have embedded ethical and sustainable practices through their curriculum, procurement, research and campaigns.
 The award is jointly delivered by the Fairtrade Foundation and Students Organising for Sustainability UK (SOS-UK).

 Since 2015 our catering outlets (all 8 across campuses) and menus have been Food for Life Gold certified.
 This is to great credit to our catering contractors Baxterstorey and Sodexo, in addition to our and hospitality staff.
 Partnered by the Soil Association, Food for Life certifies caterers for providing meals cooked from scratch, using sustainable fish, free range eggs and ingredients that can be traced back to the farm.

 Hedgehog Friendly Campus is a British Hedgehog Preservation Society funded national biodiversity programme for universities, schools and colleges.
 The project offers free support to staff and students to make impactful changes for hedgehogs.
-Greenwich joined the programme in May 2020 and all campuses received their Bronze accreditation in January 2021.
+Greenwich joined the programme in May 2020 and all campuses received are currently at Silver accreditation aiming for Gold.

 The Marine Stewardship Council named Greenwich as its University of the Year in a series of awards recognising leadership in supporting certified sustainable seafood.
 Top chef Raymond Blanc OBE and the food chains Waitrose and Marks & Spencer were among the other individuals and organisations to be honoured.